-Who were the founding employers and what do they say about?
+Who were the founding employers and what do they say about the programme?

-The programme was piloted in partnership with the Civil Service over 3 years with 5 departments, and with Santander and Deutsche Bank.
+The programme was piloted in partnership with the Civil Service over 3 years with 5 departments, as well as with Santander and Deutsche Bank.

 Civil Service: Janet Hill, CBE, Programme Director, Civil Service Disability Inclusion Team, said: